midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 Then Mamá found a Ghostbusters sticker.
 “How perfect is that?” she said, setting it in the little alcove beside the bundles of sage.
 We regarded the sudden altar in silence.
 It was too perfect.
 I clapped my hands, head flopping back with irreverent, crow-like laughter.
 Beside me, the thumb also bared her teeth, as together we consumed the carrion of circumstance.

 Later I found a picture of Marilyn Monroe, which at first I threw aside, but which I then felt compelled to revisit.
 The picture was printed on a plastic canvas stretched on an eight-by-eleven-inch frame.
 Monroe’s face is laughing against a pink-and-white floral backdrop.
 Written in a cursive font are the words, “Beneath the make-up and behind the smile I’m just the girl who wishes for the world.”
-In the original quote, it’s “a girl,” but someone must have changed that to avoid copyright issues.
+In the original quote, it’s “<em>a</em> girl,” but someone must have changed that to avoid copyright issues.
 The price tag is still stuck to the back, says “Made in China.” “$8.00” is crossed off in red, “$4.26” handwritten above.
 Aunt #6 never put it up.
 The frame was still in the DollarPlus store bag it was purchased in.

 I could feel the throb of dystopia beating in my chest, could feel this shitty kitsch stinging on my own existential wound.
 I remembered all the makeup my aunt used to wear, how thick she wore it, how blue her eyelids were, blue enough to scare me as a kid.
 I remembered my partner saying how worn Monroe’s skin was by the end of her life, ravaged from the daily putting-on and taking-off of face.
 The steep price of queendom and glamour, undiscounted.
 Yes, I had to keep it.